UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 The military use of autonomous drones in varying degrees of intensity seems to be possible in the foreseeable future.
 Our basic principle is that the human military leader remains at any time the decision-making authority to carry out military operations.
 With our research, we would like to investigate the possibilities and limits of human-supervised autonomous systems on the future battlefield.
 The focus is on the reliability of the Human-supervised autonomous system in a virtual military scenario.

 This problem is interesting, as the full military potential of Human-autonomy teaming can currently only be estimated, as the technology required is just being developed.
-Therefore we rely as part of our research project on the virtual simulation environment ARMA3, in which a human operator can give orders to several autonomous systems at the same time.
-The following video gives an impression of how the AI control in ARMA3 can be managed. https://www.youtube.com/watch?v=QphmHgvYlJw&t=1290s
+Therefore we rely as part of our research project on the virtual simulation environment ArmA 3, in which a human operator can give orders to several autonomous systems at the same time.
+The following video gives an impression of how the AI control in ArmA 3 can be managed. https://www.youtube.com/watch?v=QphmHgvYlJw&t=1290s

 With the knowledge, we gain from the simulation experiments we try the answer our research questions.
 Furthermore, we refer to approaches in this field by other researchers and delineate our approach.